ShubhamJagtap2000/ELK-Project/README.md

 ## 2. Date Math Support in Index Name:

-- ElasticSearch lets you to search indices according to date and time
+- ElasticSearch lets you search indices according to date and time
-- You need to specify date and time in a specific format like:
+- You need to specify the date and time in a specific format like:
   e.g. <static_name{date_math_expr{date_format | time_zone}}>

   Where,